kristopolous/cacher/readme.md

 # cacher

-A utility to run Python scripts with persistent, fully-cached HTTP requests.
+A utility to run Python scripts with persistent, fully-cached HTTP(S) requests.

 **Key Features:**